Cyphrme/Coze/docs/coze_vs.md

   object or binary blob, including keys and messages.
 - Instead of "claims" inside of "payload" which is separate from head, Coze puts everything in pay.
+- Coze provides replay protection using `czd` while JOSE requires places the burden of defining  unique message identifiers onto applications.
+This also means various systems are not out-of-the-box compatible.
+See https://www.rfc-editor.org/rfc/rfc7515#section-10.10